aldebaransearch/udacity_drl/README.md

 **`3`** Download the notebook Navigator.ipynb and the python file util.py.

 ### Training
-Simply follow the instructions in the first half of the Navigator.ipynb notebook
+Simply follow the instructions in the first half of the Navigator.ipynb notebook.
+Rewards are saved in a file in a folder `results` (if that does not exist, you should create it) and checkpoints with neural network weights are saved at every 100th episode in the folder `checkpoints` (if that folder does not exist, you should create it).

 ### Check Solutions
 To assess results from training, follow the instructions in the last half of the Navigator.ipynb notebook.